Is it Immoral that Dental School Does Not Teach Business?

 So, if practice ownership is the clear road to a financially responsible career; why doesn’t everyone delve into that path?
 Why doesn’t everyone delve into ownership as soon as possible?
 Well; on my Private Facebook Group, I pooled some responses to that question:

 -“Don’t want the hassle or responsibility of management of the 99/100 things we didn’t go to school for.”

 -“How about zero actual education of practice management?”

 -“For sure debt.
 After buying a practice many students have got to be pushing a million.”

 -“Slow start with a new practice and you have your practice loan on top of school loans and you can’t afford to make all your payment.”

 The tone of the answers is recurring.
 Debt.
 Fear.
 Complete and utter lack of knowledge on practice management or start-up.
 Lack of understanding that becoming an owner can quite literally 2x — 5x your take home income as a dentist.
 Lack of understanding that it doesn’t take a half a million or a million dollars to open a practice, and that it can be done for under $100,000.

-By and Large, if you are hoping that dental school will prepare you for having a successful business career as a dentist, you are doomed.
-Dental school doesn’t even teach the basics of this.
+By and large, if you are hoping that dental school will prepare you for having a successful business career as a dentist, you’re going to be disappointed.
+Because dental school doesn’t even teach the basics of this.